mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 # STEP 6 - `src/swarm/types.js`

+**In plain English:** the vocabulary file.
+It defines what a swarm member IS: a small record with an id, a lifecycle status (running, completed, crashed...), a role, and one pointer - `reportBackTo` - naming who it works for.
+No behaviour lives here, just the shapes everything else agrees on.

 **What jcode does:** members live in a registry keyed by session id, each carrying status, role, and `report_back_to_session_id` (`crates/jcode-app-core/src/server/comm_session.rs:502-519` inserts exactly